Flood Control System

 Paducah currently is working on a Floodwall Rehabilitation project with the U.S. Army Corps of Engineers.
 The project includes rehabilitation of all pump stations, flap gates, seal closures, gate wells, I-walls, toe drains, I-wall investigation, and a new Pump Station #14.
 Below are significant updates and project history.

-Floodwall Pump Station #2 located at 1416 North 6th Street is in critical need of rehabilitation.
-The project includes the replacement of discharge pipes, the rehabilitation of various mechanical components of all seven pumps and motors not previously repaired, and the replacement of the sluice gate.
+Floodwall Pump Station #2 is located at 1416 North 6th Street.
+Since it’s the first station to be activated at a local river stage of 27.5 feet, it receives the most wear-and-tear.
+In 2018, the City began a critical rehabilitation project that included the replacement of discharge pipes, the rehabilitation of various mechanical components of all seven pumps and motors not previously repaired, and the replacement of the sluice gate.
 Pump Station #2 has the largest pumping capacity of 313,000 gallons per minute.
-Since it’s the first station to be activated at a local river stage of 27.5 feet, it receives the most wear-and-tear.

-The City has $1.4 million in grant funds for the project which includes a $1 million Community Development Block Grant and $400,000 from Delta Regional Authority.
+To fund the project, the City had $1.4 million in grant funds including a $1 million Community Development Block Grant and $400,000 from Delta Regional Authority.
 To fund the rest of the project, the City has received a low interest loan through the Clean Water State Revolving Fund (CWSRF) through the Kentucky Energy & Environment Cabinet and Kentucky Infrastructure Authority.

 - Announcement by Sen. McConnell of Federal Appropriation (July 2017)